How Regular Link Removal Is Better Than Investing 1000$ On SEO

 Prevention is Better Than Cure: Of all the activities that interconnect the SEO field, having to file a disavow file to Google just after your website has been hit by a manual penalty is the most painstaking.
 Primarily because the damage has already been done, and it’s like putting double effort into the same thing that could have been done easily in the past to avoid all this mess and begging.
 Secondly because after a website is hit by a manual penalty (Penguin especially), there is no saying when it may regain its rankings ever.
 It can take from months to years and I know of a few people who went totally out of business and suffered great loss as they were unable to recover from the shock.

-Immeasurable Trust Factor: Webmasters who maintain a clean and stout profile are susceptible to being trusted by other authorities in their field than the ones who accept citation from random sources.
+Immeasurable Trust Factor: Webmasters who maintain a clean and stout profile are susceptible to being trusted by other authorities in their field than the ones who accept citations from random sources.

 It’s simple.
-If you do a thorough backlink audit of your website and ensure that links to and from your website are in good shape, you will learn to trust only a few powerful sources instead of any rookie level webmasters who might indulge in techniques which are not favorable by Google guidelines.
+If you do a thorough backlink audit of your website and ensure that links to and from your website are in good shape, you will learn to trust only a few power sources instead of any rookie-level webmasters who might indulge in techniques that are not favorable by Google guidelines.
 Ensuring a clean profile will earn you links from trusted sources with great trust flow.

 Today’s Good Links Maybe Tomorrows Downfall: Link attributes are not static, they are dynamic.
 If your website indulges in good SEO practices, a link obtained from your website by another website may act in their favor less today and more tomorrow as it grows powerful with your healthy habits.
-Same is the case vice versa, a good link that you or your SEO company obtained for you today maybe a healthy ranking factor today but you never know what the website is going to do tomorrow.
+The same is the case vice versa, a good link that you or your SEO company obtained for you today may be a healthy ranking factor today but you never know what the website is going to do tomorrow.
 Link statistics can change from good to bad in a matter of weeks and something which boosted your ranks today may work to destroy your internet presence, inviting a penalty tomorrow.
-Still need more reasons?
+Still, need more reasons?
 Keep reading.